PySimpleGUI/PySimpleGUI/readme.md

 When Reading a window the Table Element will return a list of rows that are selected by the user.
 The list will be empty is no rows are selected.

+#### Icons on Tree Entries

+If you wish to show an icon next to a tree item, then you specify the icon in the call to `Insert`.
+You pass in a filename or a Base64 bytes string.

 ## Tab and Tab Group Elements